serinamai/Challenges-automation/README.md

 ### How to execution

-Open the terminal of IDE tool, then type `gradle test -Pthreads=2` and the tests will be executed.
+Open the terminal of IDE tool, then type `gradle test` and the tests will be executed.

-`-Pthreads` is presented for the number of browsers that we want to be executed.
+In order to change the number of threads, in `build.gradle` file, change the number set at `Ddataproviderthreadcount`

+For example: We want to execute with 2 threads, then `jvmArgs(["-Ddataproviderthreadcount=**2**"])`

 ### How to modify the execution